 On April 25, police sent Kutsuna, Noma, Daiki Haruuchi, 29, and Kazuma Nishida, 27, to prosecutors for abducting Okada for the purpose of assault.
 According to the indictment, Kutsuna lured Okada to the restaurant to discuss an investment-related matter on February 23.

 Haruuchi and Nishida, who were waiting at the restaurant, worked with Kutsuna in abducting Okada to the apartment in Nagoya’s Higashi Ward to assault him.
-The whereabouts of Okada thereafter became unknown, police said.
+Thereafter, the whereabouts of Okada became unknown, police said.

 Okada referred personnel to a staffing agency operated by Noma.
 Okada is believed to have encountered a money-related problem with Noma, police said previously.